twin-cities-startup-week/tcsw-session-submission-and-voting/README.md

 Download DB as a .csv file

-A deployed version of the app can be found here: ADD LINK ONCE DEPLOYED
+A deployed version of the app can be found here: https://arcane-hamlet-54349.herokuapp.com/#/home

-## Screenshots

-[ADD SCREENSHOTS HERE]

 ## Prerequisites